jakob-schuster/matchbox-alpha/README.md

 An expression can be a variable name, assuming that name has been bound in this scope, or in any looser scope.

-### Read formats
+#### Input read formats

 `read` is a built-in variable which refers to the current read being processed.
-It is a record type, meaning it has fields that can be accessed using dot `.` notation.
+It has fields that can be accessed using dot `.` notation.

-FASTA, FASTQ and SAM reads contain some differences in their fields.
-Depending on the type of read you are inputting into matchbox, different fields will be available to you.
+FASTA, FASTQ and SAM reads contain slightly different fields.
+Depending on the file type you are inputting into matchbox, different fields will be available to you.

 <table>
     <tr>